UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/resources/byte-sized-rse/podman-byte-sized-install-info-nov24.md

 For Windows, there are two options for which underlying virtualisation framework to use to run your podman VM - you can either use the Windows Subsystem for Linux v2 (WSL2) or you can use Hyper-V. In either case, if you're not already using the selected framework you may need to enable some additional options in Windows.
 The following [installing podman](https://podman-desktop.io/docs/installation/windows-install#installing-podman) page, while targeted at installation of Podman Desktop, which we are not using, provides some useful information on how to enable WSL2 or Hyper-V on your system if you haven't already enabled/used one of these tools.

-At this point you can run the `.exe` podman installer file that you downloaded from GitHub and follow the instructions to install podman.
+You can now run the `.exe` podman installer file that you downloaded from GitHub and follow the instructions to install podman.

 If the installation completes sucessfully open a new command line (CMD) or PowerShell window and run `podman --version` to check that the podman command is available on the command line.